Last Updated on April 13, 2023

 What Are the Common Terms Used in the Visa Bulletin?

-One of the most common terms used in the visa bulletin is “Current.”
+One of the most common terms in the visa bulletin is “Current.”
 Indicated in the charts with a “C,” this means that a category is current and there is no wait time, and applicants with any priority date can apply for adjustment of status.
-Current status is subject to change on a month-to-month basis and will be reflected with each visa bulletin update.
+Current status is subject to change month-to-month and will be reflected with each visa bulletin update.

 Another term commonly used when talking about the visa bulletin is the “Date for Filing” or “Cut-off Date.”
 This is the date a foreign national will see in the chart that determines if they are eligible to file their I-485.
 If a foreign national’s priority date is before the Date for Filing listed in the visa bulletin, they are able to submit their I-485 for final adjudication with USCIS.